-Users with visual impairments may experience problems because the contrast is too low for some elements.
+Users with visual impairments may experience problems because the contrast is too low for some elements, but also because the content does not adapt to how the user prefers to use the built-in zoom.

 The app should also be usable in both portrait and landscape views, but it is currently locked to portrait view only.